-Congress Watch, a division of Public Citizen, is seeking new legal interns (or for-credit externs) for the Fall 2019 academic session.
+Congress Watch, a division of Public Citizen, is seeking new legal interns (or for-credit externs) for the Winter 2024 academic session.
 Public Citizen is a national, non-partisan, public interest group with over 500,000 members and activists.
 The Congress Watch division engages in public education, grassroots organizing, and advocacy before Congress and administrative agencies on money in politics, open government, corporate accountability, financial regulation, health and safety, and access to justice.

 The Congress Watch legal internship/externship is designed to provide law students with a better understanding of the role of legal research within the legislative and administrative process.
 The position is designed to give a broad experience influencing U.S. Congress and Administrative agencies as well as varied activities to build a background in public interest policy and advocacy work.

 Possible issue areas for legal internship placement are: civil justice, financial reform, good government, healthcare, regulatory policy, and worker safety.

 - Assisting Congress Watch Advocates and In-House Counsel with duties including: responding to information requests from Capitol Hill, the news media, and national organizations; developing briefing papers, reports, fact sheets and other educational and lobbying materials; and aiding legislative campaigns, coalition building and media strategies.

 - Providing legal research support on pending legislative issues.
 Interns will search for and review original documents (e.g. on-line databases such as Westlaw, Library of Congress resources, and documents from governmental and non-governmental agencies) as appropriate to fulfill research requests.